You’re at the crossroads of a divorce in Pennsylvania and your mind is spinning with anxiety and worries as you lose sleep thinking about:

 • And whether or not you’ll have enough to save for your retirement.

+All of these fears are typical in a divorce (especially if you’ve been the dependent spouse) and they all have one thing in common: Money.
+When it comes to money and divorce, there’s one issue that’s more stressful, more emotional, and more difficult for couples to resolve than any other.
+And that’s alimony in Pennsylvania.
 Coming to an agreement that will require one party to pay money to the other party to support their lifestyle after the marriage ends is challenging, to say the least.

 * Note: Spousal support in PA and alimony in PA are two different things and are not used interchangeably in this article.
 In PA spousal support refers to the temporary financial support paid from one spouse to another while their divorce is in process (some lawyers call this alimony pendente lite.)
 Alimony refers to the financial support paid from one ex-spouse to another once their marriage ends and divorce is final.

-Is There Alimony in PA?
+Is there alimony in PA?

+I can see why the party who is the payor of alimony in the divorce case would think this way.
+But let’s take a step back and look at the bigger picture.
+As the answer to why does Pennsylvania have alimony may surprise you.
 First, it’s important to note that alimony in PA is based strictly on need and not on gender.
 Husbands or wives can qualify to receive it.
 So Pennsylvania alimony exists, in part, based on the needs of the recipient party once the marriage is over and divorce is final.

+It’s a fact that two households are more expensive to run than one.
 So in this case, alimony is not meant to unjustly enrich one party or penalize the other.
 But rather, to strike a balance between your lifestyles and allow you and your ex to live somewhat equally for a period of time post-divorce.

+Second, there’s a good chance one party earns (significantly) more than the other.
 Maybe you have a long-term marriage and one of you worked inside the home to raise the children and didn’t receive a paycheck for all of your excellent work.
 Or one of you climbed the corporate ladder faster or higher than the other, and your earnings reflect that.
+Whatever the reason, alimony is intended to aid the lower-earning spouse in making the transition from married to single.
+To give them time to become self-sufficient and get back on their own two feet after the divorce.

+And third (this is only applicable if you have children), you’re going to want your separate households and lifestyles to be similar.
 This way, when the children go from house to house to spend time with each of you, there isn’t a shock to their little systems.
 Imagine if one of you lived in a 5 bedroom, 3 ½ bath house and one of you lived in a studio apartment.
+Which home do you think the kids would rather spend time in?

 There are a few things you need to recognize about the challenges of determining alimony in PA: